 When a condition is first diagnosed, part of that official diagnosis is to classify the condition by specifying its most important characteristics.
 When it comes to scoliosis, this process is especially important as successful treatment necessitates a customized approach.

-Let’s also be clear that by ‘successful treatment’, I mean reducing the curvature and working to sustain that reduction.
+Let’s also be clear that by ‘successful treatment’, I mean reducing the degree of curvature and working to sustain that reduction.
 As a progressive condition with no known cure, the treatment goal is to manage its progression and stay ahead of its nature to worsen over time.

 Progression is the big factor in managing scoliosis.
 We can’t cure it, but we can treat it.
 While there’s no one-size-fits-all formula that can be applied to determine just how fast, or slowly, a condition is going to progress, there are variables that indicate likely rates of progression.